kristoff-it/zig-okredis/README.md

 </p>

 ## Handy and Efficient
 OkRedis aims to offer an interface with great ergonomics without compromising on performance or flexibility.

 ## Project status
 OkRedis is currently in alpha.
 The main features are mostly complete, but a lot of polishing is still required.
+Zig version `0.10.1` is supported.
+Once `async` is available in a stable release, OkRedis will pivot to a new Zig version.

 Everything mentioned in the docs is already implemented and you can just `zig run example.zig` to quickly see what it can do.
 Remember OkRedis only supports Redis 6 and above.

 ## Zero dynamic allocations, unless explicitly wanted
 The client has two main interfaces to send commands: `send` and `sendAlloc`.
 Following Zig's mantra of making dynamic allocations explicit, only `sendAlloc` can allocate dynamic memory, and only does so by using a user-provided allocator.

 The way this is achieved is by making good use of RESP3's typed responses and Zig's metaprogramming facilities.
 The library uses compile-time reflection to specialize down to the parser level, allowing OkRedis to decode whenever possible a reply directly into a function frame, **without any intermediate dynamic allocation**.
 If you want more information about Zig's comptime:
 - [Official documentation](https://ziglang.org/documentation/master/#comptime)
 - [What is Zig's Comptime?](https://kristoff.it/blog/what-is-zig-comptime) (blog post written by me)

 By using `sendAlloc` you can decode replies with arbrirary shape at the cost of occasionally performing dynamic allocations.
 The interface takes an allocator as input, so the user can setup custom allocation schemes such as [arenas](https://en.wikipedia.org/wiki/Region-based_memory_management).

 ## Quickstart